You are only as sick as your secrets – Rick Warren

 I cannot describe the emotions I had that day.
 I felt a tremendous amount of freedom.
 I felt anger.
 I felt confusion.
 I felt joy.
 All of these emotions were felt at the same time.
 It was the most intense moment of my life.
 I knew my life would never be the same again and there was no looking back.
 Thankfully she believed me and she has been my rock ever since.

 As my shadow was disappearing the light entering my life became overwhelming.
-I was learning what life is like without my shadow and my mind was racing trying to figure who I was without it; unfortunately anxiety crept in.
-My anxious thoughts of worrying about my future and feeling guilty of my past had consumed me.
+I was learning what life is like without my shadow and my mind was racing to try to figure who I was without it; unfortunately, anxiety crept in.
+My anxious thoughts of worrying about my future and feeling guilty about my past had consumed me.
 I had traded my shadow for a racing mind.

 The next time you are in a crowd of say 20 people and you are a victim of sexual abuse.
 Know that 4, maybe 5 of those people share a story similar to yours.
 My hope is that if you haven’t found that someone to trust with your secret that you never give up looking.
 Please, share your secret with someone you trust.
 Once you do, find good habits that will give you the strength to heal your body and mind.
 Then, when you are ready, tell the world.
 Your story will help inspire others to break the cycle of abuse.
 Together we can end this.
 Rid yourself of your shadow.
 You are not alone.
 We are not alone.